olivergs/hexchat-pushover/README.md

-# hexchat-pushover
+# hexchat-pushbullet
-Hexchat extension for sending pushover notifications on  private messages or nick mentions
+Hexchat extension for sending pushbullet notifications on  private messages or nick mentions